kcwiki/kcwiki/readme.md

 ## CG

 * Get `Lib/Data/api_start2.json` first (or use the old one).
-* Make sure `Lib/KanColleViewer-Translations/Ships.xml` is synced with `Lib/Data/api_start2.json` (or ship names will be untranslated).
+* Make sure `Lib/KanColleViewer-Translations/Ships.xml` is synced with `Lib/Data/api_start2.json` (or names for new ships will be untranslated).
 * Check ship/enemy/seasonal ship/unknown ship SWF updates (write `Asset/Data/CG/*`): `./ts Asset/CheckCG` for latest update or `./ts Asset/CheckCG <update-number>` for previous update (previous updates get overridden by new updates).
 * Check `Asset/Data/CG/*` files.
 * Download updated SWF and extract CG for specified update (in `Asset/Output/CG/*`): `./Asset/GetCG`.